Nursing (NURS) 614

 Foundations of Advanced Practice Nursing (Revision 4)

-NURS 614 Foundations of Advanced Practice Nursing will examine four advanced practice nursing (APN) roles: nurse midwife, nurse anesthetist, nurse practitioner and clinical nurse specialist.
-Topics such as the education and regulation of APNs and the competencies required in each of these roles will be addressed.
+NURS 614 Foundations of Advanced Practice Nursing will examine the advanced practice nursing (APN) roles of NP and CNS.
+Topics such as the education and regulation of APNs and the competencies required in each of these roles will be addressed including collaboration, leadership and inter-professional practice.
 Community development and primary health care principles will serve as a framework to explore these advanced practice nursing roles in the Canadian health care context.
-NURS 000 is a prerequisite for NURS 614 for students enrolled in the Master of Nursing Nurse Practitioner (MN NP) and the Post Masters Diploma Nurse Practitioner (PMD NP) only.

 At the end of this course, the student should be able to:

 - Examine characteristics and competencies of advanced practice nurses, including clinical nurse specialist, and nurse practitioners.

 - Analyze theoretical and research underpinnings of advanced nursing roles.

 - Explore principles of community health development (connective processes, collaboration, empowerment, advocacy, and organizational actions), primary health care (accessibility, participation, collaboration, health promotion, appropriate technology) and determinants of health.